 How To Build Backlinks Naturally, The Human Way

 The steps in this process are based on Dale Carnegie’s points.
 There are 30 points in the book.
 Here I have focused on the points applicable to building backlinks.
+Consider these points when planning your next blog post.

 - Become genuinely interested in the other person (and their site)